VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 7/README.md

 ```

 If you have done all changes, you should be able to add Skybox into the scene.
 There is a completed example project with model class added.
-The project (SkyModelEx.zip) can be downloaed in this folder.
+The project (SkyBoxModel.zip) can be downloaed in this folder.
 The example of output is shown below.

 ![Tex1 picture](https://github.coventry.ac.uk/ac7020/212CR_TeachingMaterial/blob/master/Session%207/Readme%20Pictures/SkyModelScreenshot.JPG)